The Rules are Changing. Are You Ready?

-How to get ahead of the government’s drive for a more development-friendly planning system
+Get ahead of the government’s drive for a more development-friendly planning system

 The UK faces an urgent national challenge: delivering sustainable housing, regenerating our towns, and building infrastructure while balancing economic, social, and environmental pressures.

-The Planning Summit is the UK's most important annual gathering for leaders in planning and placemaking, bringing together senior public and private sector figures to debate national policy, share best practice, and find solutions to the built environment's biggest challenges.
+Join Planning, DCP, and Compass at The Planning Summit, where leaders in planning and placemaking bring together senior public and private sector figures to debate national policy, share best practice, and find solutions to the built environment's biggest challenges.

-Book before 3 April to save £100!
+Book before 3 April to save £100 per ticket!

 KEY INFORMATION